mitsides06/DQN-Hyperparameter-Tuning/README.md

+# Hyperparameter Tuning and Analysis of a DQN variant in the CartPole Environment

 ## Project Description
 This project explores the implementation and optimization of DQNs in a simulated environment, specifically targeting the 'CartPole-v1' environment from OpenAI's gym.